 - When we realize the “anicca nature” of this world to some extent, our wrong perception will change.
 That is when one really sees “Sammā Diṭṭhi” or “correct vision” about this world.
 One becomes a Sōtapanna.

-- Various aspects of anicca are discussed at: “Anicca – True Meaning“.
+- Various aspects of anicca are discussed in: “Anicca – True Meaning“.

 6. Just like a dog will spend hours and hours chewing its “highly valued” bone, we also give much value to sense pleasures that are fleeting in nature.
 We do get brief instances of real pleasure, but we do not realize the effort and suffering that we go through to get that brief sense of pleasure.
 Most of the time, the pleasure is a “pleasure of anticipation”.
 We trudge through hard work with the mind cheering on showing the “possible pleasures to be had”.

-- The Buddha likened this to a cow (in the old days) who drags a heavy cart with eagerness to get to the pile of straw being held in front of it by a pole.
+- The Buddha likened this to oxen (in the old days) who drags a heavy bullock cart with eagerness to get to the pile of straw being held in front of it by a pole.
 It does not realize the futility of its efforts because it is only thinking about the “prize” being held in front of its eyes.
-It does not even feel the burden of the heavy load, or even if feeling it, just disregards that pain in anticipation of the “reward” that it thinks can be had by “just taking a few more steps”.
+It does not even feel the burden of the heavy load, or even if feeling it, just disregards that pain in anticipation of the “reward that is only a few steps away.”
+The average human’s mindset is not that different.

-7. Same thing applies in any of the sense pleasures.
-We are constantly under pressure from the mind to “provide relief to one or another sense faculty”; this is dukkha dukkha that we discussed elsewhere.
+7. The same thing applies to any of the sense pleasures.
+We are constantly under pressure from the mind to “provide relief to one or another sense faculty”; this is “dukkha dukkha” that we discussed elsewhere.
 If we have not eaten anything for a while, we get the urge to eat something tasty.
 If we have not listened to some good music for a while, that urge kicks in.
-If you think about any sense pleasure, this is true.
+If you think about any sensory pleasure, this is true.

 - Many people value sex very highly.
 But how long can one keep that pleasure going?
 Most of the sexual pleasure is gained by just thinking about it; it is mostly mind-made.
 One needs to think about this carefully.
 How much time does one spend “fantasizing” versus “actually having sex”?

-- This “feeling of unsatisfactoriness” or even feeling of “something is missing” is “atteeyathi“.
-The dog may get tired of chewing the bone and may leave it alone, but after a while the urge comes back and he is at it again.
+- This “feeling of unsatisfactoriness” or even feeling of “something is missing” is “aṭṭiyati“.
+The dog may get tired of chewing the bone and may leave it alone, but after a while, the urge comes back and he is at it again.

 - But most people still keep thinking back about the pleasures they had when they were young.
 This may even prompt them to seek ways to “somehow get those experiences back”.
 And when that fails depression sets in.